.

 0

-In a new report ranking major asset managers on their climate commitments, Vanguard received the worst possible score: 0 out of 30
+In a 2022 report ranking major asset managers on their climate commitments, Vanguard received the worst possible score: 0 out of 30

 Ignoring economic and climate breakdown